 “You have more than one dining room?”
 Jerry asked.

-When they were seated at the table that seated fifteen (even though it was the small dining room), Cordelia began serving the dinner, first the soup and then the fish.
+When they were seated at the table that seated fifteen (the small dining room), Theda began serving the dinner, first the soup and then the fish.

 “The finest food I ever ate!”
 Jerry said.